Design your connector¶

 });

-Add building blocks
+Add building blocks¶

-For each collection, add a set of building blocks that allow users to work with them.
-The exact set of building blocks may vary from collection to collection, and use the guidance below as a starting point.
+The exact set may vary from collection to collection, so use the guidance below as a starting point.

 Requirements

-GET https://api.todoist.com/rest/v2/tasks?
+GET https://api.todoist.com/api/v1/tasks/<taskId>

 parameters: [

-type: coda.ParameterType.String,
+type: sdk.ParameterType.String,

-name: "project",
+name: "url",

 }),